 These tips, followed consistently, will boost your LSAT score.

-Equipped with the best strategies and tips on how to improve your LSAT score, your LSAT prep will be targeted, effective, and ultimately successful in helping you reach your target score.
-Not only will this get you one step closer to attending your dream law school, but it will also ensure you limit your LSAT stress and remain motivated!
+Equipped with the best strategies and tips on improving your LSAT score, your LSAT prep will be targeted, effective, and ultimately successful in helping you reach your target score.
+This will get you one step closer to attending your dream law school and ensure you limit your LSAT stress and remain motivated!